james-t-larson/measured-report-client/taskell.md

 ## Doing

-- Need unified method for calling the api
-    > It should not be done in the stores
+- Put domains into configs

 ## Done

 - Fix center article height and size
     > At the moment, they are smaller than the side articles.
 This looks strangeq
 - Get categories implmented
+- Need unified method for calling the api
+    > It should not be done in the stores